anas-rabhi/RAG-without-frameworks/README.md

 # Simple RAG Template

-This is a notebook starter for an easy and quick Retrieval-Augmented Generation (RAG) system.
+This is a starter repo for an easy and quick Retrieval-Augmented Generation (RAG) system.

 ## Purpose